daniellondono777/HedgeFundManagementSystem/README.md

   -username: hatem
   -password: H4t.3m78!
   ```
   Please note these credentials are needed when performing CRUD operations, if you don't want to use them, go to ```setting.py``` and comment the default and authentication classes.
+Also, there are some models that don't have permissions to be accessed, you can change this in the Django Admin Panel.